BYLAWS AND GUIDELINES

 D. Majority vote can be obtained over the phone or email by commissioner and/or vice commissioner if the situation necessitates immediate action or conditions make a scheduled board meeting infeasible.

-E. In order to hold board member and team status in the league, a team must have at least seven participants registered by first registration deadline.
+E. In order to hold team status in the league, a team must have at least seven participants registered one week prior to the season starting.

 VI.
 BOARD MEMBERS